georgtree/argparse/README.md

 Andy Goth <andrew.m.goth@gmail.com> - all code and most of documentation

-George Yashin <georgtree@gmail.com> - some documentation, test suite and new features
+George Yashin <georgtree@gmail.com> - some documentation, test suite, C-implementation and new features